-Actively thank alumni who make gifts to The Governor’s Fund via handwritten thank you notes, emails or letters.
+Actively steward alumni who make gifts to The Governor’s Fund via handwritten thank you notes, emails or letters.

 Essential Job Duties and Responsibilities- Young Alumni Engagement Initiatives

 In close collaboration with the Director of Alumni and Parent Engagement, manage and execute engagement programming and events for our young alumni.
-Events may include: Boston Summer Young Alumni Gathering, Milestone Stop at the Grog, and the Collegiate Alumni Career Workshop.
+Events may include Boston Summer Young Alumni Gathering, Milestone Stop at the Grog, and the Collegiate Alumni Career Workshop, and alumni games.